 Start with Why?

-If you don’t know why you are developing for the cloud, then don’t waste your money.
+If you don’t know why you are developing cloud applications, then don’t waste your money.
 If you want to save money, then you are probably better off adopting Lean.

 Successful tech companies, such as Netflix, AirBnB and Uber understand their value, productise that value via an API and “effectively” create a marketplace.